 Fudgy Samoa Girl Scout Vegan Brownies with Coconut Caramel

-- Preheat oven to 350°F. Line an 8×8″ baking dish with 2 overlapping pieces of parchment, leaving overhang like wings.
+- Line an 9×9" baking dish with 2 overlapping pieces of parchment, leaving overhang like wings.

 - Meanwhile, heat the dates and coconut milk in a small sauce pot over medium heat.
 Cook for 4 minutes or until the dates soften, then transfer to a food processor or blender.
 Puree until smooth.
 Add the maple and salt and puree again until incorporated.